 - Doesn’t currently support building machine learning models.

-Cloud-based Looker is one of the leading Power BI competitors.
+Cloud-based Looker, owned by Google, is one of the leading Power BI competitors.
 It uses a proprietary SQL-based data modelling language called LookML.
 Following setup by the data team, business users can ask ad hoc queries and drill down with numerous filters.

 - Real-time reports and customisable, interactive drag-and-drop dashboards.

 - APIs for integration with custom or third-party applications.